Public procurement

 Hotels

-EIPA has a special price arrangement with the below hotel.
-The hotel is within walking distance from EIPA.
-If you wish to take advantage of this special price, please click on the hotel name to book directly using the link.
+EIPA has a special price arrangement with a few hotels.
+The hotels are within walking distance from EIPA.
 Payment is to be made directly and personally to the hotel upon checking out.

 Confirmation